Orders of Service

 People: And also with you.

-Gospeler: The Holy Gospel of our Lord Jesus Christ according to Matthew.
+Gospeler: The Holy Gospel of our Lord Jesus Christ according to John.

 People: Glory to you, Lord Jesus Christ.